-#

 The next time Annabel saw Anthony Tidkins was also the first time that Annabel had ever really been caught stealing.
 It was nothing overly fancy.
 A necklace.
 But the theft had been overly brazen, even for her; she’d stolen it right off a lady’s neck.
 She had nearly gotten away with it, too.
 The lady seemed not to have noticed the absence of her jewelry from her neck.
 She must not have felt Annabel’s little fingers unclasping the necklace while the lady shopped.
 It was the lady’s husband that caught her.
 A large, burly man who seized Annabel by the wrists and threatened to break her arms for her crime.

 “Begging your pardon, sir,” Annabel heard someone saying, but there were tears stinging her eyes.
 The man was holding her arms so tight she really thought he might break them.
 “The girl is my charge.
 I assure you, she meant no offence.
 She is silly, you understand.
 My apologies, the girl gave me the slip.
 I do hope she hasn’t been bothering you too severely?”